Controlling spatial correlation in k-space interpolation networks for MRI reconstruction: denoising versus apparent blurring: Theory

 \subsection{Decomposing pixel-level noise variance}

-A critical part of this study is the decomposition of the pixel-level noise variance into linear and nonlinear components.
-It has been demonstrated that nonlinear activation functions are responsible for denoising, consequently, they can be conceptualized as denoising filters \cite{dawood_novel_2024}.
-However, they can introduce varying degrees of apparent blurring and/or oversmoothing, as illustrated in Figure \ref{fig:Figure1_Motivation_Blurring_FLASH_T1w_PixelContamination}A through examples of nonlinear RAKI with LReLU $\alpha=0$ and $0.5$.
-On the contrary, neither linear RAKI with LReLU $\alpha=1$ nor GRAPPA exhibit apparent blurring at the expense of increased noise enhancement (Figure \ref{fig:Figure1_Motivation_Blurring_FLASH_T1w_PixelContamination}B).
-Strong nonlinearity seems to favor oversmoothing/apparent blurring and reveal structured artifacts, while linear reconstructions are characterized by amplified Gaussian noise.
-By independently characterizing the linear and nonlinear signal contributions, we aim to find a trade-off between denoising and apparent blurring for a given architecture.
+A central focus of this study is the decomposition of pixel-level noise variance into distinct linear and nonlinear components.
+Nonlinear activation functions effectively serve as denoising filters, but their use often introduces varying degrees of blurring or oversmoothing, as demonstrated in Figure~\ref{fig:Figure1_motivation}A with nonlinear RAKI examples for $\alpha=0$ and $0.5$.
+In contrast, approaches such as linear RAKI ($\alpha=1$) or GRAPPA do not exhibit visible blurring, but instead tend to enhance noise.
+Stronger nonlinearity appears to promote oversmoothing, whereas linear methods typically amplify Gaussian noise.
+To better understand and balance these competing effects—denoising versus apparent blurring—this study isolates and characterizes the contributions from linear and nonlinear signal processing within the reconstruction architecture (Figure~\ref{fig:Figure1_motivation}B) to the image of the generalized g-factor.

-Our goal is to quantitatively evaluate the effect of nonlinearity, solely relying on network parameters, that is without the need of a fully sampled full resolution reference image.
-To this end, variance analysis is conducted through pixel-wise backpropagation on the computational graph using autodifferentiation (Figure \ref{fig:Figure1_Motivation_Blurring_FLASH_T1w_PixelContamination}C).
-We demonstrate that the origin of apparent blurring can be attributed to excessive signal contribution from all spatial locations of the multichannel input to the single pixel output.
-On the other hand, noise amplification emerges from the linear independence of input pixels, that is input-output pixel pairs have an exclusive relation without including signal from other spatial locations.
-Thereby, two competing processes, driven by the level of nonlinearity, establish the noise characteristics in nonlinear reconstructions.

-Let us consider an image-space RAKI architecture supplied with the pretrained convolutional weights from k-space.
-Without the loss of generality, let us analyze the noise level of a single output pixel of the reconstructed image $\mathbf{\hat{S}}^{ij}$ w.r.t. the aliased input image $\mathbf{\hat{S}}^{0}$ following the autodifferentiation method proposed by \citet{wang_estimating_2022}, where index $ij$ denote the pixel coordinate in phase-encoding and read-out directions, respectively.
-First, the pixel gradient $\mathbf{J}^{ij}$ needs to be computed as the derivative of the output pixel $\mathbf{\hat{S}}^{ij}$ w.r.t. all input pixels $\mathbf{\hat{S}}^{0}$ as follows